KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 * [Another Sparse Virtual Textures](https://studiopixl.com/2022-04-27/sparse-virtual-textures)
 * [Understanding Virtual Memory](https://performanceengineeringin.wordpress.com/2019/11/04/understanding-virtual-memory/)

-With regular virtual memory, all addresses used by a usermode application are virtual addresses.
-When the memory needs to be used in some way, the OS has to translate the virtual addresses into physical addresses.
+With regular virtual memory, all addresses used by a user mode application are virtual addresses.
+When the memory needs to be used in some way, the OS must translate the virtual addresses into physical addresses.
 Using this system, some of the bits of the virtual address are used as an offset into a translation (page) table, and that entry in the page table is used to determine where in physical memory to go.
 Each entry in the page table represents a physical page/block of memory with a fixed size (ex: 4 kb).

-An important part of a virtual memory system is that it is not required to have everything ready in system RAM at all times.
+An important part of a virtual memory system is that it is not required to always have everything available in RAM.
 Parts that aren't needed can be paged out to secondary storage and kept there until requested.
-When a process makes a request to access a piece of memory that is either out of date or not present in RAM at all, this is known sa a page fault.
-When this happens it is the job of the OS to handle it by making sure that the memory the process is trying to use is present and up to date.
+When a process makes a request to access a piece of memory that is either out of date or not present in RAM at all, this is known as a page fault.
+When this happens, it is the job of the OS to handle it by making sure that the memory the process is trying to use is present and up to date.
 Once this is done the process can resume execution.

 Sparse virtual texturing uses the same approach.
 For this to work, each physical page of memory is a 2D block of size 128x128 texels (or some other power of two supported by the hardware).
 For an 8K x 8K virtual texture, this would result in 64x64 page table entries.
 This 64x64 grid is our version of the page table.